testium-driver-wd

 It must contain a return statement in order to get a value back.

-var code = 'return document.querySelector(\'.menu\').style;';
+const code = 'return document.querySelector(\'.menu\').style;';

-var style = browser.evaluate(code);
+const style = await browser.evaluate(code);

-Returns the result of the given function, invoked on the webdriver side (so you can not bind its this
+Returns the result of the given function, invoked on the webdriver side

 object or access context variables via lexical closure).